grok.org.uk:/#

 Domain Definitions

-Most sendmail.mc files contain the statement
+Most sendmail.mc files contain the directive:

 DOMAIN(generic)